lucasfrancaid/talk-gpt/README.md

 # TalkGPT
 A back-end and front-end implementation to talk to ChatGPT via mobile app, browser, CLI or API.

+## Short story
+I created this project to improve my English using ChatGPT.
+I had the idea to create a mobile application that would allow me talk with ChatGPT using `audio` and `voice`, and I did it (_in few hours_).
+I used it for a while and was able to improve my English, at least a little.
+Now, I've just opened up this project for contributions and added some features, such as using th CLI with specific prompts that direct ChatGPT's behavior to the desired topic (_e.g.
+ChatGPT acting as an English Teacher_) or even without specific prompts, allowing you to ask anything.

 ## To Do
 Some improvements are necessary to have a better and fluid experience.